Weight Loss Tips For Seniors

 A Few Facts About Obesity and It’s Impact

-Obesity is a major epidemic in the United States and in other countries around the world.
-About 1/3 of all adults in the United States are obese and are at risk for serious health complications such as heart disease, Type 2 diabetes, high blood pressure, joint problems, which can lead to premature death.
+Obesity is a major epidemic in the Unites States and in other countries around the world.
+About 1/3 of all adults in the United States are obese and are at risk for serious health complications such as: heart disease, Type 2 diabetes, high blood pressure, joint problems, which can lead to premature death.
 Not only does obesity effect 1/3 of the adult population, but it also has a major economic impact in the United States.
-In 2010, the health costs of obesity and it’s related problems cost us, taxpayers, nearly $190 billion and it continues to rise each year.
+In 2010, the health costs of obesity and it’s related problems costs us, taxpayers, nearly $190 billion and it continues to rise each year.

 But most of all, our seniors have to be careful about obesity.
 Seniors and the aging population need to address healthy weight management and should be aware of how weight gain can cause major problems for their health.
 Seniors should be more aware that they are more vulnerable because as we age, our metabolism tends to slow down and gaining more weight becomes that much more of an issue.